 A brief flashback, revealing the truth behind why Cliff is currently driving Nick around town (too many drunk driving tickets) introduces another Tinseltown institution, with the unmistakable neon frontage of The Frolic Room, 6245 Hollywood Boulevard, gleaming in the background.

 You can glimpse the Frolic again later, alongside Pantages Theatre, 6233 Hollywood Boulevard (showing Three In The Attic) as Cliff drives Rick home from the studio.
-The Frolic’s small but wonderful interior appears in L.A.
+A great little dive bar, you can see the Frolic’s interior in L.A.
 Confidential as Jack Vincennes (Kevin Spacey) pops in for a drink.

 An ominous note is sounded when it’s revealed that Rick lives on Cielo Drive in Benedict Canyon, an address that’s etched into Hollywood lore.
 He’s the neighbour of director Roman Polanski, hot from Rosemary’s Baby, and heavily pregnant wife Sharon Tate (Margot Robbie).

 That hairpin bend leading up to the house, seen several times, is the real Cielo Drive at the junction with Bella Drive.